 What does hypnosis feel like?

-During hypnosis, the body is released from conscious control.
+During hypnosis (also known as hypnotherapy), the body is released from conscious control.
 Breathing becomes slower and deeper, the pulse rate slows down, and the metabolic rate falls.
 The body may feel very heavy or unusually light, and the awareness of physical pain and unpleasant symptoms tends to alleviate.
 Some people report that hypnosis feels very similar to the first five minutes upon falling asleep.

 How does hypnosis work?